MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/app-model.md

 The lifecycle of a mixed reality app involves standard app concepts such as placement, launch, termination, and removal.

-## Placement is launch
+## Placement and launch

 Every app starts in mixed reality by placing an app tile (just a [Windows secondary tile](/uwp/api/Windows.UI.StartScreen.SecondaryTile)) in the [Windows Mixed Reality home](../discover/navigating-the-windows-mixed-reality-home.md).
 These app tiles, on placement, will start running the app.
-These app tiles persist and stay at their placed location, acting like launchers for anytime you want to get back to the app.
+The tiles persist and stay at their placed location, acting like launchers for any time you want to get back to the app.

 ![Placement puts a secondary tile in the world](images/slide1-600px.png)<br>
 *Placement puts a secondary tile in the world*

 As soon as placement completes (unless the placement was started by an [app to app](app-views.md#protocols) launch), the app starts launching.
-Windows Mixed Reality can run a limited number of apps at one time.
-As soon as you place and launch an app, other active apps may suspend.
+Windows Mixed Reality can run a limited number of apps at one time. you place and launch an app, other active apps may suspend.
 Suspended apps leave a screenshot of the app's last state on its app tile wherever you placed it.
 For more information on handling resume and other lifecycle events, see [Windows 10 UWP app lifecycle](/windows/uwp/launch-resume/app-lifecycle).

 ![After placing a tile, the app starts running](images/slide2-500px.png) ![State diagram for app running, suspended or not running](images/ic576232-500px.png)<br>
 *Left: after placing a tile, the app starts running.
 Right: state diagram for app running, suspended, or not running.*